Myselia/MyseliaStem/README.md

-ClusterManagementSystem
+MyceliaStem
 =======================

-a management system for a multi-purpose cluster
+The grid-management server for a loosely coupled grid.